cssconf/blog-content/2017/2017-03-08_rachel-andrew-jessica-lord-tim-holman-at-cssconf-eu-2017/2017-03-08_rachel-andrew-jessica-lord-tim-holman-at-cssconf-eu-2017.md

 # Jessica Lord
 ## CSSconf EU MC

-We are so very excited to have Jessica (urban designer turned open developer, previously on the Atom team at GitHub and creator of many great open source projects link link link) moderate for us this year.
+We are so very excited to have Jessica – urban designer turned open developer, previously on the Electron team at GitHub and creator of many great open source projects and resources like [Sheetsee](http://jlord.us/sheetsee.js/), [Essential Electron](http://jlord.us/essential-electron/), and [Git-It](https://github.com/jlord/git-it-electron) – moderate for us this year.
 Still, no matter how excited we are and how much we smile, we can’t seem to top Jessica herself!

 <div class="blog-img">
   ![Jessica Lord](jessicas.gif)